aws-samples/satellite-comms-analytics-aws/chronos-2-notebook/README.md

 1. Clone this top-level repository
 2. Install the required packages (already done in the Jupyter notebook):

+## Permissions
+The default IAM profile for SageMaker Studio should suffice.
+It contains the `AmazonSageMakerFullAccess` policy.
+This notebook also pulls training & test data from Amazon S3 - `AmazonS3FullAccess` policy is also included in the default IAM profile.

 ## Usage
 The notebook can be run in multiple environments:
 - Amazon SageMaker Studio Lab
 - Local Jupyter environment

 To run the notebook:

-Open satcom-chronos-forecast.ipynb
+- Open satcom-chronos-forecast.ipynb

-Follow the step-by-step instructions in the notebook
+- Follow the step-by-step instructions in the notebook

-Execute each cell in sequence
+- Execute each cell in sequence (or click `Run All`)

 ## Features
 - Time series based forecasting with multiple related variables